 The Summer Student Programme provides short-term student work to support Pfizer's business needs during the summer months.
 The programme seeks to add value to the business to accomplish departmental goals while offering practical and valuable business experience to the student participant.
 Successful candidates will be employed through Guidant Global as contractors.

 Applications for our 2023 Summer Student Programme have now closed.

 Assignments may begin in July and last through September, depending on business needs and your availability.

 Application forms MUST be submitted as part of the application process and you will be asked to select your areas of interest.
-The job categories provided on the application form only represent the types of positions; they are not the actual positions that may be available for placement.
+The job categories provided on the application form only represent the types of positions; they are not the actual positions that may be available for the placement.
 You may select more than one job category, however we ask that you select only the job categories that best represent your interests and qualifications.
-Eligible applicants will be considered for opportunities within the programme based on suitability to role, interests and experience as well as demonstrating a keen interest for a placement at Pfizer.
+Eligible applicants will be considered for opportunities within the programme based on suitability to role, interests and experience, as well as demonstrating a keen interest for a placement at Pfizer.
 Cover letters are encouraged but not required.

 Areas of interest

 Students may have the opportunity to work with MDs & PhDs to learn the global clinical trial process, as well as assist with activities such as writing protocol, data analysis, meeting minutes, preparing for presentations, interacting with disease experts, vendors and study sites, etc.

 Student Worker - Digital and IT

 Students may support the design, development, deployment and/or support of cutting-edge systems and tools that are critical to our business.
 Examples of projects(s) may include: Application data clean-up, application testing, web application development, reports development, database development and project management.
 May include one or more of these experiences.